-Basajaun, which literally means ‘Lord of the Forest’, is one of the main characters in Basque Mythology.
+Basajaun, which literally means ‘Lord of the Forest’, is one of the main characters in Basque Mythology and just one of several characters we introduce on our Total Basque Mountain Culture Walking Holidays.
 He is depicted as a large, hairy human-like creature who makes his home in caves deep in the forests of the Pyrenees, the mountain range which runs across the northern Spanish/French border.

 It appears that the myth of the Basajaun goes back thousands of years (if not more) with some comparing him to the ‘Yeti’ of the Himalayas.

 What we brand as myth today, was once the religion of early animist Basque dwellers and the more simple explanation is that the Basajaun, with his immense shaggy appearance, facial and body hair and a knotted mane reaching down to his knees is merely a personification of a wood spirit.
 However, surprisingly, despite his huge bulk and intimidating appearance, many stories of the Basajaun talk of a benevolent giant: a guardian of the woods and of flocks of sheep and a friend to the local Basque shepherds.
 The mere presence of a Basajaun near the flocks of sheep would have been enough to frighten away the packs of wolves that inhabited this area over 100 years ago and who, at that time, were the sheep’s main predators.
 This in itself is enough to have put the Basajaun in a positive light.
 Other stories say that when a storm was on its way, he would warn the farmers with his cries giving them time to bring the herds down to safety from their mountain pastures.
 Stories such as these and other mythological characters are introduced on our Total Basque Mountain Experience Holidays.